We are the lead agency for emergency relief and recovery at the local level.

 Our relief and recovery staff aim to help people immediately after an emergency particularly where residents have lost the basic necessities of life including somewhere to live, clothing and food.

-We coordinate the delivery of information and assistance that people need after an emergency to secure these basic needs, financial aid, safety and help with pets and livestock.
+We coordinate the delivery of information and assistance that people need after an emergency to secure these basic needs.
+We can also assist with animal welfare and refer people to other agencies for support such as financial aid and counselling.

 A range of government departments, local community organisations, health agencies and volunteer groups work with us to provide recovery assistance.
 Longer term recovery efforts may be managed through a community recovery committee with representatives from Council, government and voluntary agencies, special interest groups and the affected community.

 A relief centre may be opened during an emergency event.
-It provides a place for people who have to leave their home with a temporary gathering place to get information and basic support services such as food, clothing, blankets, first aid and emergency shelter.
+It provides a place for people who have to leave their home with a temporary gathering place to get information and basic support services such as food and accommodation.

 A relief centre provides only very basic amenities and should be considered an option only if going to family, neighbours or friends is not feasible.
 Pets and animals are also welcome at relief centres as long as they are contained (e.g. in horse floats, animal cages or on a leash).